2024

 Teaching Methods

-The evaluation will take place in a final exam through a written test (with an option for two frequency tests).
-This assessment is complemented by continuous assessment of the commitment and performance achieved by students during the semester, through the preparation and presentation of reports.
+The assessment of students is based on measuring the acquisition of knowledge and understanding and assessment of skills development.
+The evaluation will take place in the final examination by the written test (with option for two tests of frequency).
+This assessment is complemented by ongoing assessment of commitment and performance achieved by students during the semester, through the preparation and presentation of reports on the work.

 Teaching Staff